robertu94/robertu94.github.io/learning/development.markdown

 I cannot just suggest one debugger that will work for every language even though `gdb` and `lldb` get close.
 As such, I intend to point you to some features that are important and useful to have in your debugger.

-+ Run configurations -- good debuggers allow you to allow you to save interesting sets of breakpoints/watchpoints and other settings in configuration files per project.
++ Run configurations/scripts -- good debuggers allow you to allow you to save interesting sets of breakpoints/watchpoints and other settings in configuration files per project.
 You should use the features to be able to quickly run repeatable tests with your debugger.
 + Core Dumps -- While not as emphasized today, core dumps are a dump of memory from the execution of a process that is created when a process is killed by the operating system.
 It is designed in such as way that all the key state is contained within the core-dump file making them invaluable for debugging problems from users.
 + Stop-hooks -- stop hooks are a powerful feature when combined with break points.
 Stop hooks are arbitrary code that gets run when a breakpoint or watch point is triggered.
 You can use it to quickly print out useful state when the debugger stops or to make decisions  about whether or not to a particular stop is interesting.
 + Watch points and conditional breakpoints -- Watchpoints allow you to pause execution when a particular region of memory is modified.
 Conditional breakpoints are breakpoints that only actually stop when some condition is true.
 Together, these tools give a lot of power to control when to stop execution.